 Access to Storyboard That – If you haven't already click here to start your two week free trial of our educational edition.

-Before reading an epic with your students, make sure to go over its definition and the common elements of the genre.
+Before reading an epic poem or story with your students, make sure to go over its definition and the common elements of the genre.
 It is helpful to have students compare and contrast this genre with another they have read, like tragedy or dystopia.
 Students can also think of movies that would be categorized as epics.
 Having them come up with a list is a great activator.
 They could also create a storyboard of the movie, and how it contains the elements of an epic.

 While students are reading, or after they have finished, ask them to create a storyboard that shows the major elements of epic.
 Characters, settings, direct quotes, should be used to explain and support each element.